Nicolai Vallys: 2022–23: Controversial arrival

-On 31 August 2022, it was confirmed that Vallys had joined Brøndby IF on a deal until June 2026.
-Brøndby reportedly paid DKK 22.5 million (€3 million).
-The move was regarded as controversial by some Brøndby supporters, as he had supported bitter rivals FC Copenhagen as a youth and hails from their home district of Østerbro.
-After Vallys' received threatening messages, director of sports Carsten V. Jensen, head coach Niels Frederiksen, and club captain Andreas Maxsø publicly criticised some fans' behaviour regarding the transfer.
+On 31 August 2022, Vallys joined Brøndby on a four-year contract running until June 2026.
+Brøndby reportedly paid Silkeborg DKK 22.5 million (€3 million) for the transfer.
+The move proved controversial among a section of Brøndby's supporters, since Vallys had grown up in Østerbro—the home district of rivals FC Copenhagen, whom he had publicly supported as a youth—and had told Berlingske three months earlier that a future move to FC Copenhagen was not unthinkable.
+After Vallys received threatening messages, director of sports Carsten V. Jensen, head coach Niels Frederiksen and club captain Andreas Maxsø publicly criticised the fans involved.

-Vallys made his competitive debut for Brøndby on 4 September in a 2–0 league win away against AC Horsens at CASA Arena.
-He scored his first goal for the club in the following league game against Randers FC, his home debut at Brøndby Stadium, slotting home the 2–1 lead in an eventual 2–2 draw.
-On 19 February 2023, Vallys scored a hat-trick in Brøndby's spring opener against Horsens, which ended in a 5–2 victory.
+Vallys made his competitive debut for Brøndby on 4 September 2022, starting in a 2–0 away win over AC Horsens at CASA Arena.
+He scored his first goal a week later on his home debut at Brøndby Stadium, putting the team 2–1 ahead in an eventual 2–2 draw with Randers.
+He scored a hat-trick in a 5–2 win over Horsens in Brøndby's spring opener on 19 February 2023, a performance that helped earn him the Superliga's Player of the Month award for February.